TaxFoundation/excel-training/excel-training.md

 `=IF(ISNA(VLOOKUP(A1,Sheet2!A1:B3,2,FALSE),"No Data",VLOOKUP(A1,Sheet2!A1:B3,2,FALSE)))`

 This function would first see if the result of the `VLOOKUP` returns the `#N/A` error.
 If so, it returns the string "No Data".
 Otherwise, if the `VLOOKUP` is valid, it returns the result of the `VLOOKUP`.

-The `IFS` function works similarly to `IF`, but accepts multiple conditions and return values.
-For example:

-`=IFS(A1=1,"A1 is equal to one",B1=2,"B2 is equal to two",TRUE,"Default response")`

-`IFS` takes a series of statements to evaluate and values to return.
-The first statement to evaluate to `TRUE` will have its paired value returned, and no other statements will be evaluated.
-So in the example above, if cell `A1` has the value `1`, then the `IFS` function returns "A1 is equal to one".
-If `A1` is not `1`, but `B1` is `2`, then it returns "B2 is equal to two".
-And so on.

-When none of the statements in `IFS` evaluate to `TRUE`, it throws the `#N/A` error.
-To avoid this, you can add a statement/value pair at the end that serves as a default.
-In the example, `TRUE` always evaluates to `TRUE`, so "Default response" will always work if all other statements were `FALSE`.

 ## PivotTables to Summarize and Organize Data